Jayich-Lab/double-pass-breadboard/README.md

 <img src="https://github.com/Jayich-Lab/double-pass-breadboard/assets/101778987/4fecbb3c-94f0-4d26-af58-eb430a82806f" width = "600">

 # To-dos
-* Measure performance - long-term stability, temperature stability,
+* Measure performance - long-term stability, temperature stability.

-# Assembly notes

-* Before assembling a new breadboard, clean the breadboard with soap and make sure there is on any grease residual on any breaboard component.
-* Know the desired target center frequency and desired bandwidth.

 ### Polarizing Beam Splitter Handling

 We use [Devcon 2 Ton Epoxy](https://itwperformancepolymers.com/products/devcon/adhesives-sealants/devcon-2-ton-epoxy) to secure polarizing beam splitter (PBS) cubes to their mounts.
 - Note: use only a little dab of epoxy for a single corner and avoid the joint between the two halves of the cube.
 If epoxy contacts this joint, it will seep in over time, eventually ruining the PBS.

-### Waveplates
-After the input fiber port is a quarter waveplate and a half waveplate.
-The waveplate after the AOM is a quarter waveplate.

 ### Maximizing Double Pass Efficiency
-* Adjust the beam path until it is horizontal before entering the AOM.
+* Adjust the beam path until it is level over the length of the breadboard.
-* Use a beam profiler to measure the beam far away (~80cm) from the input fiber port, and use Zθ1, Zθ2, and Zθ3 on the port to minimize beam divergence.
+* Use a beam profiler to measure the beam far away (~80cm) from the input fiber port, and minimize beam divergence using the three Zθ adjusters.
 This step is important to get decent double pass efficiency and reasonable output fiber coupling efficiency.
-* Adjust the height of the incoming beam so the beam passes through the aperture's center.
-Keep the beam horizontal when adjusting the beam height.
-If the beam is too high or too low, the beam will be clipped.
+* Adjust the height of the incoming beam so the beam passes through the center of the AOM aperture.
+Keep the beam level when adjusting the beam height.
-* Adjust the AOM's angle using the AOM mount sliding track until the first order diffraction beam has comparable intensity with the 0th order beam.
-Then maximize diffraction efficiency at the desired AOM center drive frequency using the 1/2-inch mirrors.
-Make sure the first order beam is not clipped by the iris.
+* Adjust the AOM's angle using the AOM mount sliding track to maximize the diffraction efficiency at the desired AOM center driving frequency.
-* Measure the single pass efficiency and bandwidth (and plot).
-This step will give you a rough estimation of the double pass efficiency and bandwidth.
+* Measure the single pass efficiency and bandwidth.
-* Place an plano-convex lens with f = 50 mm, after the AOM with convex side facing the AOM.
-Place the lens a focal length away from the AOM.
+* Place an plano-convex lens with f = 50 mm a focal length away from the AOM with convex side facing the AOM.
 Adjust the position of the plano-convex lens so the 0th order beam passes through the lens center.
 This step is crucial for getting a good double pass efficiency.
 * Place the beam profiler a focal length away from the lens, and find the spot where the beam width is the smallest.
-* Put a flat mirror at the smallest beam width position, then adjust the quarter wave plate and the flat mirror until the light reflected back from the PBS is maximized.
+* Put a flat mirror at the smallest beam width position, and adjust mirror to retro-reflect the beam.
+* Adjust the quarter wave plate and the flat mirror until the light reflected back from the PBS is maximized.
 * Check the double pass efficiency and bandwidth before fiber coupling.
 The bandwidth will be smaller, but comparable to the single pass bandwidth recorded in step 5.
 * If the bandwidth is significantly smaller for the double pass, then adjust the distance between the AOM and the lens to improve the bandwidth.
-* Couple the light into the output fiber using Thorlabs collimator and the two mirrors before the output port.
-See the next section for specific instructions on how to fiber couple with Thorlabs collimators.
+* Couple the light into the output fiber using the two mirrors before the output port.
+For detailed instructions on how to fiber couple with [Thorlabs PAF2 Series Collimators](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2940), look for the item number of the specific collimator on the website and see its user manual.

-### Fiber coupling with Thorlabs collimator
-* First connect a multi-mode(MM) fiber to the ouput port for initial coupling.
-Use reverse fiber coupling method to get a rough alignment between output fiber and the laser.
-The reverse fiber coupling is accomplished by inputing another beam with a visual fault locator from the other end of the output fiber and match the locator beam path to the output beam path.
-* Turn Zθ1 adjuster clockwise to maximize the output, then continue to turn slightly beyond maximum (to about 95% of your local maximum).
-If turning an adjuster clockwise decreases output, skip that adjuster for that round of adjustments.
-Repeat for Zθ2, and then Zθ3.
-For the rest of the colimation process keep this order of operation (Zθ1-->Zθ2-->Zθ3).
-The maximum seen in passing will continue to increase until lens-to-fiber spacing is optimized (spot size is minimized).
-This strategy has the effect of translating the beam in a triangle of decreasing width with each set of adjustments.
-* Once the local maxima values begin to decrease, reverse the direction, and turn each adjuster to maximize the output, and not beyond.
-* If coupling into a single-mode(SM) fiber, exchange the MM fiber with a SM fiber.
-The intensity measured by the power meter will likely drop significantly.
-Repeat Steps 3 and 4.
-The adjustments will be smaller and more sensitive.
-If adjustment of all screws in either direction lowers the output, the beam spot may be centered on the fiber core, but improperly focused.
-* Turn each adjuster a small amount (1/8th turn) in the same direction, then maximize each Zθ adjuster.
-If the new maximum is lower than the previous, turn each Zθ adjuster a small amount in the other direction and maximize.
-Repeat until absolute maximum is found.

-* For more information on the Thorlabs collimator, find user manual for the collimator on [Thorlabs website](https://www.thorlabs.com/).

-## Tips

-Here are tips for some specific problems that one may encounter while assembling a DPBB.

-* When IntraAction AOM shows low first pass efficiency/bandwidth, and you are quite certain that there is no issue with alignment, try flipping the AOM upside down and re-align.
-* Always use broadband dielectric plane mirrors for breadboard assembly.
-Using mirrors with curvature may significantly reduce the fiber coupling efficiency).

 # Machining notes